anniehedgpeth/workflow/local-cookbook-development.md

 ### How to use community cookbooks
  - You can either use it from the Supermarket, in which you'd depend on it in metadata, or you can clone it from version control and upload it to the Chef server with berks.
+ - The deprecated way to initialize Berkshelf is to run `berks init`, but now, when you run `chef generate cookbook` you will get a Berkshelf file in the cookbook.

 ### How to wrap community cookbooks
  - You would add those cookbooks as dependencies in the metadata and then consume them by either: